hudsonthomas55/Monte_Carlo/README.md

 # Monte_Carlo
-This GUI program is a retirement account simulator and can project potential balances at retirement
+This GUI program is a retirement account simulator and can project potential balances at retirement.
+It uses a series of monte carlo analyses to help plan for retirement.

 A Monte Carlo analysis is used by an overwhelming majority of financial advisors, planners, coaches, and other financial professionals.
 This analysis